 After a two-week trial before Judge Carol E. Smith, the six-person jury decided rope made by John Crane Inc. contributed to George J. Linkus Sr.’s mesothelioma diagnosis 50 years later.

-Linkus worked at the Bethlehem Steel Corp.’s Key Highway ship repair facility from 1952 to 1959 as a machinist, first on ships, then in a repair shop.
-From 1954 until he left the job, Linkus lined valves with rope that John Crane admitted contained 60 percent to 70 percent asbestos, said David L. Palmer of The Law Offices of Peter G. Angelos P.C., one of Linkus’ attorneys.
+Linkus worked at Bethlehem Steel Corporation’s Key Highway ship repair facility from 1952 to 1959 as a machinist, first on ships, then in a repair shop.
+From 1954 until he left the job, Linkus lined valves with the rope that John Crane admitted contained 60% to 70% asbestos, said David L. Palmer of Peter Angelos Law, one of Linkus’ attorneys.

 “When [Linkus] handled the product, it emitted visible dust,” said Palmer.
 “The visible dust, according to the testimony at trial, indicates high levels of exposure.”

-Palmer said the Morton Grove, Ill.-based sealant manufacturer did not contest Linkus’ mesothelioma, an incurable cancer of the lining of the lungs which is almost always caused by inhaling particulate asbestos.
+Palmer said the Morton Grove, Illinois-based sealant manufacturer did not contest Linkus’ mesothelioma, an incurable cancer of the lining of the lungs that is almost always caused by inhaling particulate asbestos.

 “They said their product didn’t contribute to the development of the disease,” Palmer said.